Gokyo Lakes and Everest Base camp trek in early winter. 1st December – 20th December 2017

 Back to Dole and on to Phortse village.

-We had half a spare day as we had ascended Gokyo Ri the previous afternoon.
+We had half an additional day as we had ascended Gokyo Ri the previous afternoon.
 We decided to use this to get to Phortse village for lunch and use the afternoon for a bucket shower and laundry.

 We retraced our steps back to Dole with a stop for lunch before our final destination.
 The afternoon was spent playing a game Tara had brought for me three years ago but had never played it herself until this trek.
 We spent a few afternoons playing this game and Tara learned that us Nepalese are high-risk takers.